iam-arshad/cli-node-quiz/README.md

-# cli-node-quiz
+# node-cli-quiz

-CLI Node Quiz is a simple Command Line Interface (CLI) based quiz game built with Node.js.
+Node cli Quiz is a simple Command Line Interface (CLI) based quiz game built with Node.js.
 You can play the quiz game right from your terminal by answering the questions prompted.
+Used npm packages like chalk, chalk-animation, figlet, inquirer, nanospinner.

 ## Installation
-To install the CLI Node Quiz, run the following command:
+To install the Node cli Quiz, run the following command:

 ```
-npm install -g cli-node-quiz
+npm install -g node-cli-quiz
 ```

 ## Usage